chokladmousse/Semantic_Segmentation/README.md

 The iterative network structures seems promising while having a very small footprint in memory (1/5th the size of the same hourglass network), further testing is required on different problems, preferably with more data.

 The hourglass network could most likely be successfully applied to semantic segmentation but the model becomes very big so it cannot produce a large ouput.
-Residuals connections seem to be very important both for learning and reaching a high accuracy.
+Residual connections seem to be very important both for learning and reaching a high accuracy.

 All the values that are reported are results on a deterministic (same for all experiments) validation set.
 More data is most likely needed to test the true potential of the models.